inc2734/mw-wp-form/readme.txt

 1. screenshot-1.png

 == Changelog ==

+= 1.7.2 =
+* Added   : Add API to get the data for mail.
+* Added   : Add setting of response status in contact data saved.
+* Added   : Add response status and memo in csv.

 = 1.7.1 =
 * Bug fix : Fixed a bug that MW WP Form's shortcodes doesn't parse in the nested shortcode.